-Forms/Assurances/Certifications Submission Requirement SF-424, Application for Federal Assistance Note: For applicants requesting more than \$100,000 in Federal funds, the Authorized Representative's signature Required from all applicants (or electronic equivalent) on the Application for Federal Assistance form also represents their certification of the statements in Appendix A to 43 CFR 18-Certification Regarding Lobbying SF-424A, Budget Information - Non-Construction Programs Required for non-construction projects SF-429 (Cover Page & Attachment B), Request to Acquire, Improve, or Furnish Real Property Note: The SF-429 forms are only available in the Grants.gov Forms Repository.
-Applicants must download the form and include the completed form as an application attachment.
-Required if requesting to acquire, improve, or furnish real property.
-SF-LLL, Disclosure of Lobbying Activities Required if requesting more than \$100,000 in Federal funds and the applicant has used or plans to use funds other than Federal appropriated funds for lobbying related to the proposed project.
+Forms/Assurances/Certifications Submission Requirement SF-424, Application for Federal Assistance Required from all applicants

+Note: For applicants requesting more than \$100,000 in Federal funds, the Authorized Representative's signature (or electronic equivalent) on the Application for Federal Assistance form also represents their certification of the statements in Appendix A to 43 CFR 18-Certification Regarding Lobbying SF-424A, Budget Information - Non-Construction Programs; PLEASE FILL OUT ALL PAGES OF THIS FORM Required for non-construction projects SF-424C: Budget Information - Construction Programs Required for construction projects SF-LLL, Disclosure of Lobbying Activities Required if requesting more than \$100,000 in Federal funds and the applicant has used or plans to use funds other than Federal appropriated funds for lobbying related to the proposed project.
 Project Abstract Summary (OMB 4040-0019).
-Must include, in plain language: • Award purpose, • Activities to be performed, • Expected deliverables or outcomes, • Intended beneficiaries, Subrecipient activities (if known or specified at time of award) Required from all applicants DOI Research and Development (R&D) - Current and Pending (Other) Support Note: This form is available on the DOI website.
-Applicants must download the form and include the completed form as an application attachment.
-Required for research projects DOI Research and Development (R&D) - Biographical Sketch Note: This form is available on the DOI website.
-Applicants must download the form and include the completed form as an application attachment.
-Required for research projects
+Must include, in plain language: • Award purpose, • Activities to be performed, • Expected deliverables or outcomes, • Intended beneficiaries, Subrecipient activities (if known or specified at time of award) Required from all applicants